hritiknarayan/google-drive-downloader/README.md

 ```

+Common solutions include copying files to your own drive, etc. but I have found these to be impractical and inconsistent.

-This is an extension of this helpful Stackoverflow answer: [user sjdonado's answer](https://stackoverflow.com/a/67550427).
+This is an extension of this helpful conversation on StackOverflow: [user sjdonado's answer](https://stackoverflow.com/a/67550427).

 ## Overview
 This repo contains two scripts to bypass this usage limit (which I assume stems from using an unauthenticated user to ping google):